 3. My hope is to die so I won’t sin anymore!

 If you feel any of these, God’s word assures us that He doesn’t think of you this way.
-The guilt and condemnation comes from the enemy Satan (1 Peter 5:8-9).
-Although the Holy Spirit may rebuke the sin in us, He does not condemn those who belong in Christ.
-Jesus did not come to condemn you, but to help you overcome (John 3:17).
-Ask Him to be the messiah of your life!
+The guilt and condemnation come from Satan (1 Peter 5:8-9).
+The Holy Spirit may rebuke us but not condemn us.
+Jesus did not come to condemn but to help you overcome.
+(John 3:17)

 Metanoia: Make up your mind about sin